Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. (ESV)

 For context, let’s read the verses that lead up to chapter 5:1.

 Galatians 4:8-9 8Formerly, when you did not know God, you were enslaved to those that by nature are not gods.
 9But now that you have come to know God, or rather to be known by God, how can you turn back again to the weak and worthless elementary principles of the world, whose slaves you want to be once more?

-In no way can this be referring to the Law of God given through Moses for two very important reasons:
+In no way can this be referring to the Law of God given through Moses for two very simple reasons:

 - Verse 8 distinctly states “Formerly, when you did not know God, you were “enslaved“ to those that by nature are not gods”.

-- Before Paul brought the good news to these Galatians they were pagans, worshiping false gods, which Paul states they were “enslaved to”.
+- Before Paul brought the good news to those Galatians, they were pagans worshiping false gods, to which Paul stated they were “enslaved to”.
 They ‘never’ knew the Law of God, much less who Moses was.
-It is impossible for them to “turn back” to something they never had.
+It was impossible for them to “turn back again” to something they never knew.

 - Verse 9 tells us the Galatians were returning to “weak and worthless elementary principles of the world, whose slaves you want to be once more?”.

 - In the Greek the word ‘weak’ is G772 ἀσθενῆ/asthenē; and ‘worthless’ is G4434 πτωχὰ/ ptōcha; and ‘elementary principles’ is G4747 στοιχεῖα/stoicheia.
 Thayer’s Greek Lexicon states these words to mean: a.) asthenē – without strength, feeble, infirm; b.) ptōcha – to cower(ardly) down, roving about in wretchedness, afflicted, lowly; c.) stoicheia – of the heavenly bodies, because times and seasons, and so sacred seasons, were regulated by the course of the sun and moon; and/or the elements, rudiments, primary and fundamental principles.